ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/aca4c194-3abf-46a9-9365-0c6db79e8103)
 <br />
 </p>
 The image displayed shows the creation of a Windows 10 2022 64-bit virtual machine in Microsoft Azure.
-The public IP address obtained from Mircosoft Azure will be used to connect via Remote Desktop, allowing me to install the necessary applications for the OsTicket system.
+The public IP address obtained from Mircosoft Azure will be used to connect via Remote Desktop, allowed me to installed the necessary applications for the osTicket system.

 <br />
 </p>